alfredlua/feed-reader-testing/README.md

 ## How to use the Feed Reader

+1. Clone the repo by typing `git clone https://github.com/alfredlua/feed-reader-testing.git` in your terminal
-1. Load the reader by opening the index.html file in a browser
+2. Load the reader by opening the index.html file in a browser
-2. Click on the hamburger menu icon to select another blog
+3. Click on the hamburger menu icon to select another blog
-3. Click on any title to read the blog post
+4. Click on any title to read the blog post

 ## Dependencies